mostjs/core/docs/api.rst

   relative :: Offset -> Scheduler -> Scheduler

-Create a new Scheduler with origin (i.e. zero time) at the specified :ref:`Offset` of the provided Scheduler.
+Create a new Scheduler with origin (i.e. zero time) at the specified :ref:`Offset <Time>` of the provided Scheduler.

 When implementing higher-order stream combinators, this function can be used to create a Scheduler with local time for each "inner" stream.